-The National Theatre of Scotland’s smash hit production of Our Ladies of Perpetual Succour, returns to London this spring.
-Theatre Breaks for the hi-octane story of six Catholic choir girls from Oban, let loose in Edinburgh for one day, opening at the Duke of York’s Theatre, are available to book now.
+Recent winner of Olivier Award for Best Comedy, the National Theatre of Scotland’s smash hit production of Our Ladies of Perpetual Succour, returned to London last spring.
+Theatre Breaks for the hi-octane story of six Catholic choir girls from Oban, let loose in Edinburgh for one day, were at the Duke of York’s Theatre.

 “Funny, heartbreaking and raucously rude”, Our Ladies of Perpetual Succour is a musical play, adapted by Lee Hall (Billy Elliot) from the Alan Warner novel The Sopranos.
 It is directed by Vicky Featherstone.